sourcemeta/jsonschema/docs/validate.markdown

 To help scripts distinguish validation errors, these are reported using exit code 2.

+> [!NOTE]
+> Annotations are only printed when passing the `--verbose` or the `--trace`
+> options.
+However, annotation collection will be skipped if the `--fast`
+> option is passed.

+> [!WARNING]
-By default, schemas are validated in exhaustive mode, which results in better error messages, at the expense of speed.
-The `--fast`/`-f` option makes the schema compiler optimise for speed, at the expense of error messages.
+> By default, schemas are validated in exhaustive mode, which results in better
+> error messages, at the expense of speed.
+The `--fast`/`-f` option makes the
+> schema compiler optimise for speed, at the expense of error messages.

 Examples
 --------